Books about Mental Illness & Mental Health

 hidden valley road

 Stop everything and add Hidden Valley Road to your TBR now!!
-Thank you so much Libro.fm and Double Day for my advanced copy of this book.
 All I can say is wow!
+This favorite is one of the best books on Mental Illness and an absolutely fascinating non-fiction book.

 This is the amazing story of Don and Mimi Galvin whose family paved the way for schizophrenia research over the past 50 years.
 Of their 12 children- 10 sons and 2 daughters, 6 of the boys have schizophrenia.

-The struggles of this family to survive through the age of lobotomies and institutionalization provides a look into the history of this disorder.
-It’s unbelievable to think how far we’ve come and yet, we are not even close to understanding this disease
+The struggles of this family to survive through the age of lobotomies and institutionalization provide a look into the history of this disorder.
+It’s unbelievable to think how far we’ve come and yet, we are not even close to understanding this disease.

 Maybe You Should Talk to Someone by Lori Gottlieb